 6- Giving your baby fruit juices:

-Babies under 1 year shouldn’t drink fruit juices at all according to American Academy of Pediatrics (AAP).
+Babies under 1 year shouldn’t drink fruit juices at all according to to the American Academy of Pediatrics (AAP).
 That’s because of juice offers no nutritional benefits early in life, and it can take the place of what babies really need like breast or formula milk, and their protein, fat, minerals and calcium.
 Juices are not a healthy choice and they are not a good replacement for fresh fruits and just packs in more sugar and calories.

 7- Giving your baby processed foods: